luhaofang/CACU/readme.md

 # Bit blob

-We using dynamic_bitset which supplied by boost to binary the 32 bits parameters, Bin_blob is created for the binaried data flow in this framework.Each layer can be created on two kinds of blobs,flexiable for more bit logical calculating.
+We use dynamic_bitset which supplied by boost to binary the 32 bits parameters, Bin_blob is created for the binaried data flow in this framework.Each layer can be created on two kinds of blobs,flexiable for more bit logical calculating.

 # Model design

 Build a cnn network like what you did in Caffe.You may easily create a CNN mode in CACU if you are a Caffe user.
-Block network design will support.

 # References
 [1] A Krizhevsky, I Sutskever, GE Hinton.
 [Imagenet classification with deep convolutional neural networks.](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).